 XK Detect X380

 The XK Detect X380 is a great drone for beginners mainly due to the fact that most of the hard controls have been automated.
 It can take off, land, and orientate itself without the need of you controlling it.
 It also is a budget alternative to some more expensive drones.
-The only qualities you will be sacrificing are the looks, a bit of range, and some of the camera quality that comes with the more expensive models.
+The only qualities you will be sacrificing are the looks, a bit of range, and the fact that there is no camera built-in this particular model.
 If you are curious about it, check out the full review by clicking the button below.

 Cheerson CXHobby CX-20